charasyn/ps2tosnes/README.md

 # ps2tosnes
-Arduino sketch that lets you use a PS/2 mouse as a SNES mouse
+Arduino sketch that lets you use a PS/2 mouse as a replacement SNES mouse.
+Useful if your mouse breaks or if you don't own a mouse, but you own a game that can use a mouse.